An electrical fuse is the simplest current-interrupting device for protection against excessive current.

-As explained earlier in our previous article protective devices, an electrical installation must be safeguarded against the harmful effects of excessive current.
+As explained earlier in our previous article protective devices, and electrical installation must be safeguarded against the harmful effects of excessive current.
 This excessive current may be caused by overloading or short circuit faults.
 A protective device such as a fuse is necessary.

 A high electric current leads to an excessive heat rise which, if near to inflammable material will almost certainly cause an outbreak of fire.

 In all such cases, therefore it is necessary to interrupt these excessive currents before they cause any damage.
 This is where fuses, circuit breakers, and other forms of protection come into use.

 What is an electrical Fuse?

 The thin layer in the fuse that melt and open the electrical circuit path under abnormal condition is called the fuse element.
 The rating or the capacity of the fuse depends on the type and size of the fuse element used.

 Electrical fuses operate based on the heating effect (I2*R) of electric current.
 That is the square of the amount of current I in amperes flowing through the resistance R of the fuse element measured in ohms.
-This yields power loss in a form of heat which in turn causes the fuse element to melt.
+This yields power loss in the form of heat which in turn causes the fuse element to melt.
 One common operation attribute of fuses is that they are normally wired in series with the circuit to be projected.

 The material used for the Electrical Fuse Element

 Different types of metals can be used to manufacture fuse elements for different applications.
-However, metals with low melting points like tin, lead, zinc or lead-tin alloys are found more suitable for this purpose.
-Normally, lead-tin alloy wire is used below 10 amperes while the copper wire is most suitable for higher currents.
+However, metals with low melting points like tin, lead, zinc, or lead-tin alloys are found more suitable for this purpose.
+Normally, lead-tin alloy wire is used below 10 amperes while copper wire is most suitable for higher currents.
 The present trend, however, is to use silver for higher currents despite its higher cost as it is comparatively free from oxidation.

 Types of Electrical Fuses.